nxhoaf/OwlProject/README.md

 	$('body').append(log);
 	$("#log").html(output);
 ```
-Here is a small part of the result while applying this function to our example
+Here is one part of the result while applying this function to our example
 html:

 ```